New UK curbs on Punjab-origin bankrupt man

 Britain’s insolvency officials have imposed a new 10-year restriction on Sukhwinderjit Singh Sanghera, who was declared bankrupt in August 2017 but failed to declare one property in subsequent processes.

-Sanghera, 50, of Leamington Spa was made bankrupt by the County Court in Warwick, with debts of over £140,000.
-His affairs passed into the control of the Official Receiver and he was obliged to disclose all his assets to officials, including property.
+Sanghera, 50, of Leamington Spa was made bankrupt by the County Court in Warwick, with debts of over £1,40,000 (₹1.27 crore).
+His affairs passed into the control of the official receiver and he was obliged to disclose all his assets to officials, including property.

 However, officials said on Tuesday that he failed to mention that he was the sole owner of a rental property in Coventry that generated a monthly income of £1,900.
-The property was then registered as his asset and sold, raising more than £70,000.
+The property was then registered as his asset and sold, raising more than £70,000 (₹63 lakh).

 Due to the new restrictions, he is unable to borrow more than £500 without telling a lender he is bankrupt, he cannot act as a director of a company without the court’s permission and he is banned from being an elected councillor.